 Overall, we found limited differences between complexity and control articles.
 For instance, approximately a quarter of the complexity articles mentioned fewer features than the average control article, and complexity articles were only 6% more similar to each other than control articles (Fig. 3).
-The term complexity seems therefore to have been often used loosely, confirming the perspective that the word “complexity” is often used as a “placeholder for the unknown”(32).
-More specifically, this result suggests that many articles refer to ecological complexity inconsistently with pivotal concepts in complexity science; or that these articles focus on a few of the features typical of complex systems, rather than covering different aspects that emerged from our review.
-Similarly, assessing the co-occurrence of features revealed a highly connected network, with little structure and 98% of all possible connections fulfilled (Fig. 4).
-Last, only about a third of the complexity articles contributed to the 100 most co-cited references (Fig 5).
+The term complexity seems therefore to have been often used loosely, confirming the perspective that the word “complexity” is often used as a synonym for “complicated,” or as a “placeholder for the unknown(32)”(32).
+This result suggests that many articles refer to ecological complexity inconsistently, but while invoking pivotal concepts in complexity science; or that these articles focus on a few of the features typical of complex systems, rather than covering multiple aspects discovered in our review.
+Similarly, assessing the co-occurrence of features revealed a highly connected network, with little defining structure and 98% of all possible connections fulfilled (Fig. 4).
+Lastly, only about a third of the complexity articles contributed to the 100 most co-cited references (Fig 5).
 Together, these parallel lines of evidence suggest that the study of ecological complexity has lacked coordination and structure.

-One could argue that we failed to capture the true essence of ecological complexity with our features (Table 1).
-Our analysis certainly misses some concepts in ecological complexity associated with the type of topic modeling that we used, and future perspectives will certainly need to add concepts that we have not included here.
-Still, we identified meaningful patterns from our data warranting consideration.
-For instance, a significantly higher number of features in complexity articles indicates that authors that appealed to ecological complexity might agree that more complex systems are complex owing to the interplay of a larger set of features.
-Furthermore, ~ 60% of the features identified in our review were significantly more likely to be related to complexity articles (14 out of 23 features; Fig. 4), with this number increasing to ~ 80% of the features (19 out of 23 features) when assessing occurrence of features rather than frequency of use.
+One could argue that the true essence of ecological complexity is not captured by the features revealed in analysis (Table 1).
+However, we identified meaningful patterns that suggest the contrary.
+For instance, a significantly higher number of features in complexity articles indicates that authors appealing to ecological complexity might agree that more complex systems are complex owing to the interplay of a larger set of features.
+Furthermore, ~ 60% of the features identified in our review were significantly more likely to be related to complexity articles (14 out of 23 features; Fig. 4), with this number increasing to ~ 80% of the features (19 out of 23 features) when assessing the presence of features rather than frequency of use.
 A caveat to these results is that not all analyses engaging with complexity require consideration of many features (e.g., macroecological models), and unnecessarily complicated models are inconsistent with principles from CSS.
-Last, our analysis identified relationships expected based on current ecological theory, such as those between scales and hierarchies (64), or networks and interactions (62)(62).
+Finally, our analysis identified expected relationships based on current ecological theory, such as those between scales and hierarchies (64)(64), and networks and interactions (62).

 Most notably, the results of co-citation network analysis are consistent with three prominent philosophies in ecology (Fig. 5).
-The first co-citation cluster emerged from authors that refer to complexity in relation to a long tradition of basic theory and mathematics (1, 2, 31, 73)(1, 2, 31, 73).
-The second co-citation cluster emerged from authors that refer to complexity in relation to the concepts of scales and hierarchies (9, 38, 64, 67, 97)(9, 38, 64, 67, 97).
-The third co-citation cluster emerged from authors that refer to complexity in relation to macroecological theory and the study of large-scale systems (76, 77, 98–100).
+The first co-citation cluster emerged from literature referencing complexity in relation to a long tradition of basic theory and mathematics (1, 2, 31, 73).
+The second co-citation cluster emerged from literature that refers to complexity in relation to the concepts of scales and hierarchies (9, 38, 64, 67, 97).
+The third co-citation cluster emerged from literature that invokes complexity in relation to macroecological theory and the study of large-scale systems (76, 77, 98–100), or those containing many data points describing individual objects in a system (76, 77, 98–100).
 These schools of thought have been prominent in ecology for decades, and will likely continue to be so.
-Indeed, recent developments suggest that the role of theory in ecology will be crucial in the era of big data (101)(101), that scales can be a mediator of seemingly irreconcilable ecological patterns (102)(102), and that a macroecological approach might be our only way to escape local contingencies in the pursuit of generality (28)(28).
+Indeed, recent developments suggest that the role of theory in ecology will be crucial in the era of big data (101), that scales can be a mediator of seemingly irreconcilable ecological patterns (102), and that a macroecological approach might be our only way to escape local contingencies in the pursuit of generality (28).

-Ultimately, despite confusion in the literature on ecological complexity and some limitations of text mining approaches, we found promising trends for coordination of research efforts at the interface between ecology, conservation, and CSS.
+Ultimately, imprecision the use of the term complexity in the ecological literature mean that descriptions of it are not converging on a single set of shared understanding.
+Despite thisand some limitations of text mining approaches, we found promising trends for coordination of research efforts at the interface between ecology, conservation, and CSS.